Carthusian Martyrs of London: The Fourth Group

-On 18 May 1537 the 20 hermits and 18 lay brothers remaining in the London Charterhouse were required to take the Oath of Supremacy.
-Of these, the hermits Doms Thomas Johnson, Richard Bere, Thomas Green (priests), and John Davy (a deacon), refused.
+On 18 May 1537 the 20 choir monks and 18 lay brothers remaining in the London Charterhouse were required to take the Oath of Supremacy.
+Of these, Doms Thomas Johnson, Richard Bere, Thomas Green (priests), and John Davy (a deacon), refused.
 Richard Bere was the nephew, and namesake of, Richard Bere the Abbot of Glastonbury (1493–1525).
 The younger Bere abandoned his studies in the law, and became a Carthusian in February 1523.
-Thomas Green may be the Thomas Greenwood who obtained a bachelor's degree at Oxford, and later a Master's degree at Cambridge in 1511, who became Fellow of St John's College, Cambridge in 1515 and the Doctorate in Divinity in 1532.
-This would associate him with St. John Fisher.
+Thomas Green may be the Thomas Greenwood who obtained a bachelor's degree at Oxford, and later a Master's degree at Cambridge in 1511, who became Fellow of St John's College, Cambridge in 1515 and was awarded the Doctorate in Divinity in 1532.
+This connection with Cambridge would associate him with St. John Fisher.

-Likewise, of the brothers, Robert Salt, William Greenwood, Thomas Redyng, Thomas Scryven, Walter Pierson, and William Horne refused.
-As to the rest of the community, the charterhouse voted to be "surrendered" though they stayed in their homes through the rest of the year.
+Likewise, of the lay brothers, Robert Salt, William Greenwood, Thomas Redyng, Thomas Scryven, Walter Pierson, and William Horne refused.
+As to the rest of the community, they voted in favour of the monastery being "surrendered", though they stayed on in the premises for the rest of the year.

 Those refusing the oath were all sent on 29 May to Newgate Prison, and treated as had been their fellow Carthusians in June 1535.
-They were chained standing and with their hands tied behind them to posts in the prison.
-Plague and typhus running through the prisoners in the summer weather killed five of the prisoners, two more coming close to death.
+In the prison they were chained standing and with their hands tied behind them to posts.
+Plague and typhus, rife among the prison's inmates in the summer weather, killed five of the group, two more coming close to death.